-Chair McKinley reminded the NRCB that there still is an opportunity to give comments on the WSB until March 22.
+Chair McKinley reminded the NRCB that there still is an opportunity to give comments on the proposed Comprehensive Plan from WSB until March 22.

 Boardmember Theisen asked if those funds could be earmarked for a brick and mortar nature center since a trust cannot be created.
 Ms. Haug stated that is part of the long-term budget.